 But it’s okay!
 You can celebrate that your child is developing into a full-fledged little person with an amazing personality all his or her own.

 Age three is the beginning of a whole new wave of behaviors and abilities.
 It’s the earnest start of the long march into and through childhood.
-Compared to two, you might feel like you’re hanging out with an adult sometimes; this is how I felt traveling with a 3-year-old (vs. a 2-year-old).
-“Hey honey – you’re so big now – how about a martini?”
+Compared to two, you might feel like you’re hanging out with an adult sometimes; this is how I felt traveling with a 3-year-old (vs. a 2-year-old — HUGE difference).

 Here’s what you can expect from your toddler between ages 3 and 4.